 Payment for consulting, editing, and coaching services is due in full before any services are rendered.
 Once we receive payment, your consultant and/or coach will be in touch with you.

-Currently, we can only accept payment via our secure online payment system, Stripe (similar to PayPal).
-We normally send an invoice, though we are happy to take your payment over the phone if that's easier.
+Currently, we can only accept payment via our secure online payment system, Square (similar to PayPal).
+We send out an emailed invoice, though we are happy to take your payment over the phone if that's easier.
+Just let us know!

 Refund and Customer Satisfaction Policy